 5. Find a Verse To Walk With

 Choosing a character quality helps gives me direction to find a Bible verse to walk with.

-Having a verse that relates to the character quality helps give direction and clarity and strengthens God’s words in our heart.
+Clinging to a verse relating to the character quality gives direction, clarity, and strengthens God’s words in your heart.

 6. Choose a Name of God

-Each year I also choose a name for the Lord.
-You see, names are important for they impact the depth of our relationship with God.
-If I know Him as the Good Shepherd, the shepherding area of my life will be strengthened and blessed.
+You see, names are important; they impact the depth of your relationship with God.
+If you know Him as the Good Shepherd, the shepherding area of your life will be strengthened and blessed.

-But what if I only know Jesus as the Good Shepherd?
-Sadly, my relationship with Him will be limited because He is so much more.
+But what if you only know Jesus as the Good Shepherd?
+Sadly, your relationship with Him will be limited, because He is so much more.

-The name I choose reflects an area where I am hurting or need to grow deeper.
-It may also be a name that intrigues me.
-One year I was deeply hurting and needed a true gentleman in my life.
-That year I began to understand the importance of names.
+The name I choose reflects where I hurt or need to experience growth.
+It might be a name that intrigues me.
+One year, going through deep pain, I needed a true gentleman in my life.
+That was the year I began to understand the importance of names.

 Though not found in Scripture, a gentleman demonstrates the character quality of gentleness.
 Over the course of the year, the Lord showed me His gentleness.
 He is the Gentleman of all gentlemen!

-Now, I choose one of His names in Scripture, which often is similar to the character quality I want to develop.
+Now, I choose one of His names listed in Scripture, which relates to the character quality I want to develop.
 I research the name in Scripture and in Strong’s.
-In choosing faith as my character quality, I might choose Faithful and True for the Lord’s name.
-It is exciting, as over the year, I encounter a fresh dimension of the Lord I hadn’t previously experienced.
+In choosing faith as my character quality, I might choose the Lord’s name, Faithful and True.
+It is exciting, as over the year, I encounter a fresh dimension of the Lord I never previously experienced.